TheJoSam/Discord-Bot/README.md

 My own Discord Bot with extendable features

-All Extensions and Commands can be Enabled/Disabled on will
+All Extensions and Commands can be Enabled/Disabled on will This Repository is transfered to my [organisation](https://github.com/TheJoSam-Development) for some important Organisation features so please use [This Repository](https://github.com/TheJoSam-Development/Discord-Bot) for future releases and issues

 ## Expanding this Bot